Jobs for Aerospace Graduates

 As and when the use cases arises, we will put you through training in 4D BIM products, combining the BIM model with a Microsoft Projects or Primavera P6 schedule using products such as Synchro 4D or Navisworks Manage, enabling you to deliver on Virtual Design and Construction processes.
 You may undergo other types of training depending on your interest and where the opportunities take you.

-A degree or diploma in Aerospace Engineering need not necessarily mean that you pursue a career in Aerospace Engineering.
+A degree or diploma in Aerospace Engineering need not necessarily mean that you pursue an aerospace engineering postion.
 There are plenty of jobs in the Built Environment for you to consider.

 Within the Built Environment, Digital Delivery Management track involves the adoption and implementation of up-to-date emerging digital technologies to optimize operations and processes, improve collaboration and enhance work efficiency.